trxxxxkov/spbu-bachelor-thesis/README.md

 # spbu-bachelor-thesis
 Code and thesis document for my Bachelor's diploma on Kolmogorov-Arnold Networks with the implementation and reports included

+## How to Use

+Follow these steps to get started:
+1. Review the prerequisites and install all required dependencies as described in the [Installation](#installation) section.
+2. Navigate to the `src/notebooks/` directory and run the notebooks sequentially.
+3. After executing all notebooks, you will find:
+   - Datasets and embeddings that were used in experiments in `src/data/`;
+   - A summary of the proposed models and their metrics (same as in the thesis) in `src/data/report.csv`;
+   - Saved weights of the trained models in `src/models/`;

 ## Installation

 **Pre-requisites:**